 15–16 July 2019, University of Sydney

-The most recent Sydney Phylogenetics Workshop was held on 15–16 July 2019.
+The 10th annual Sydney Phylogenetics Workshop was held on 15–16 July 2019.
 The teaching team was led by Simon Ho (University of Sydney) and David Duchene (Australian National University), and included Nate Lo, Cara Van Der Wal, Perry Beasley-Hall, and Yi-Kai Tea.

 Languages, Genes, and Prehistory

 Linguistics and genetics have traditionally pursued different approaches to the reconstruction of human prehistories, applying different methods and often working at different time-scales).
 In recent years, however, research has emerged which attempts a direct correlation of linguistic and genetic indicators of population migrations, and a rapidly growing field of inquiry applies methods developed in the context of computational phylogenetics and cladistics to various types of language data to derive probabilistic models of language evolution and, therefore, language relationships.

 This day-long interdisciplinary workshop brought together world-leading scholars to focus on intersections between theory and method in evolutionary biology and linguistics, with a special focus on the Asia-Pacific region.
 The workshop included talks by researchers from the University of Sydney (Mark Post, Paul Sidwell), Australian National University (Lindell Bromham, Xia Hua), and Universität Bern (George van Driem), as well as a software clinic run by Simon Ho.